Master of Arts in Gerontology

 - Meet the admissions standards of the University.

-- Have an earned undergraduate grade point average of 3.0.
+- Have an undergraduate GPA of 3.0 or better.

 Written English Proficiency Requirement